-Call the clinical instructor or supervisor at his/her assigned clinical site before the start of his/her shift to report absence from clinical.
-This will be documented at the clinical site.

-Phone numbers for Clinical Education Sites as well as program officials are listed in the general information section of this handbook.

-- 2. Contact the appropriate program official (course instructor, clinical coordinator or radiologic technology program director) by leaving a message via voice mail or email if they are not immediately available. - 3.
-Complete an absent report form upon returning the following scheduled class day.
-These forms are located in this student clinical handbook with clinical time sheets and in Trajecys.
+- 1. Call the clinical instructor or supervisor at his/her assigned clinical site before the start of his/her shift to report absence from clinical.
+This will be documented at the clinical site. - Clinical Education Sites as well as program officials are listed in a separate document for reference.
+The list is posted in Trajecys. - 2.
+Contact the appropriate program official (course instructor, clinical coordinator or radiologic technology program director) by leaving a message via voice mail or email if they are not immediately available. - 3.
+Complete an absent report form in Trajecsys.

-Additional Information:
+Additional information: